 As Cathy Reisenwitz points out at Sex and The State

 , “the war against reason and young women regarding access to reproductive healthcare has been perpetrated, counterintuitively, by both the left and the right.”
-Conservative opposition to Plan B was predictable—
+Conservative opposition to Plan B was predictable—that it’s an abortion pill ( no

 ), etc. But the democratic opposition was more unexpected.
 Democrat Secretary of Health and Human Services Kathleen Sebelius opposed open access to Plan B in 2011, and her decision was backed by Barack Obama.
 Obama cited